andrevidela/Research-report/Thesis/index.md

 Our expectation is that our programs will run faster for 2 reasons:

 - Allocation is slower than mutation
-- Mutation avoids short lived variables that need to be garbage collected
+- Mutation avoids short-lived variables that need to be garbage collected

-Indeed allocation will always be slower than simply updating parts of the memory.
+Indeed, allocation will always be slower than simply updating parts of the memory.
 Memory allocation requires finding a new memory spot that is big enough, writing to it, and then returning the pointer to that new memory address.
 Sometimes, allocation of big buffers will trigger a reshuffling of the memory layout because the available memory is so fragmented that a single continuous buffer of memory of the right size isn't available.

-Obviously all those behaviours are hidden from the programmer through _virtual memory_ which allows to completely ignore the details of how memory is actually laid out and shared between processes.
-Operating systems do a great job a sandboxing memory space and avoid unsafe memory operations.
+Obviously, all those behaviours are hidden from the programmer through _virtual memory_ which allows to completely ignore the details of how memory is actually laid out and shared between processes.
+Operating systems do a great job at sandboxing memory space and avoid unsafe memory operations.
 Still, those operations happen, and make the performance of a program a lot less consistent than if we did not have to deal with it.

-In addition, creating lots of short lived objects in memory will create memory pressure and trigger garbage collection during the runtime of our program.
+In addition, creating lots of short-lived objects in memory will create memory pressure and trigger garbage collection during the runtime of our program.
 A consequence of automatic garbage collection is that memory management is now outside the control of the programmer and can trigger at times that are undesirable for the purpose of the program.
 Real-time applications in particular suffer from garbage collection because it makes the performance of the program hard to predict, an unacceptable trade-off when execution need to be guaranteed to run within a small time-frame.

-In order to test our performance hypothesis I am going to use a series of programs and run them multiple times under different conditions in order to measure different aspects of performance.
+In order to test our performance hypothesis, I am going to use a series of programs and run them multiple times under different conditions in order to measure different aspects of performance.
 Typically, observing how memory usage and runtime varies depending on the optimisation we use.